-Apple judge’s warning suggests App Store fight is far from over
+Apple judge’s warning suggests app store fight is far from over

 Apple General Counsel Katherine Adams told reporters shortly after the verdict: “This is a resounding victory and underscores the merit of our business both as an economic and competitive engine."
 She added that the company was still reviewing the results.

 Early in the case, the judge acknowledged that no matter how she ruled, the decision would likely be appealed in a process that could likely take years to resolve.
-Apple on Friday was coy about its next step, while Epic says it plans to appeal.
+Apple on Friday was coy about its next step, while Epic told the court Sunday it plans to appeal.
 Tim Sweeney, co-founder and chief executive of Epic, seemed eager to continue his battle.
 In a tweet, he wrote, “We will fight on."

 One area for possible appeal by Apple involves how the judge arrived at her decision to loosen some restrictions on the App Store.
 She ruled that Apple was violating California law by prohibiting developers from telling users that they could go outside the app to make purchases, possibly saving money.
 She ordered that Apple stop that practice nationwide in 90 days.